ultralytics/yolov5/utils/loggers/comet/README.md

 ## Logging Model Predictions

+By default, model predictions (images, ground truth labels and bounding boxes) will be logged to Comet.

-You can log model predictions and the associated images by passing the `bbox_interval` command line argument.
-Predictions can be visualized using Comet's Object Detection Custom Panel
+You can control the frequency of logged predictions and the associated images by passing the `bbox_interval` command line argument.
+Predictions can be visualized using Comet's Object Detection Custom Panel.
+This frequency corresponds to every Nth batch of data per epoch.
+In the example below, we are logging every 2nd batch of data for each epoch.

 **Note:** The YOLOv5 validation dataloader will default to a batch size of 32, so you will have to set the logging frequency accordingly.